Ridensium/plantipy/README.md

 Template repository for [pyscript](https://pyscript.net) small projects.

-The purpose of it is to ease the set up, typos and testing of small projects, developed locally.
+The purpose of it is to ease the set up, typing autosugesttion and testing of projects, developed locally.

 ## Better typing and autosuggestion